Evan-Hock/pytimeplot/README.md

         * pdf
         * svg

-interps -- whether or not to interpret the data in input\_data\_set as a collection. if TRUE, it will be interpreted as such (default cycle(True))
+interps -- whether or not to interpret the data in each set of input\_data\_set as a collection. if TRUE, it will be interpreted as such (default cycle(True))

 test\_params -- the names of the parameters to be tested as strings, iff input\_data\_set is a set of dicts represents kwargs (default cycle(""))

 Keyword-only arguments:

 plot\_options -- options for the plot's display, as a dictionary
     options include:
         * title